 Scripture quotations marked (YLT) are taken from Young’s Literal Translation (1862 / 1898), which is in the public domain.

 Romans Under New Light

-Laws of Nature, Moses, and
+Laws of Nature,

 Romans is read by both Catholics and Protestants.
 Both believe they are reading about their own doctrines of salvation.
 We need to read Romans under a new light to see if there is a truth that hides in the middle.

 We need to go through Romans 1-4 to get a good background for the start of Romans.
 Then, we will go through Romans 5-7 in more detail.
 Romans 5 is important because it’s about Christ being the second Adam.
 It’s about reconciliation.
 The original sin, in Romans 5, is a big differentiator between the Catholics and the Protestants.

 Paul begins by saying he is not ashamed of the gospel.
 From this point through Romans chapter 8 is about the gospel.
 Paul is not referring to a gospel that he himself has made up.
 He is referring to the gospel of Jesus Christ.
 Otherwise, why would he say he is not ashamed?
 Thus, this presentation of the gospel must be interpreted in the context of what Jesus has already taught.
 When properly understood, Paul’s presentation of the gospel is not going to be in conflict with the gospel of Jesus Christ.

 Romans 1:16-17 I am not ashamed of the gospel, because it is the power of God for the salvation of everyone who believes: first for the Jew, then for the Gentile.
 (17) For in the gospel a righteousness from God is revealed, a righteousness that is by faith from first to last, just as it is written: "The righteous will live by faith."